neicnordic/sensitive-data-archive/sda/cmd/sync/sync.md

 ### Storage settings
-The sync service requires access to the "archive", and "sync" storage, to configure such the following config is needed:
+The sync service requires access to the "archive", and "sync" storage.
+To configure that, the following configuration is required:
 ```yaml
 storage:
   archive: